sasfog/Open-PupilEXT/Misc/Executable_arguments.md

 `-setPDAlgorithm "<algorithm>"` - Set pupil detection algorithm.
 Accepted algorithms: `else` or `excuse` or `pure` or `purest` or `starburst` or `swirski2d`.

-`-setPDUsingROI "<state>"` - Use ROI Area Selection.
+`-setPDUsingROI "<state>"` - Use PD ROI Area Selection.
 Either `true` or `false`.

 `-setPDComputeOutlineConf "<value>"` - Compute Additional Outline Confidence.
 Either "true" or "false".

+`-setPDComputeBRISQUE "<value>"` - Compute BRISQUE Score.
+Might make proccessing significantly slower.
+Either "true" or "false".

 `-startTracking` - Start pupil tracking.
 A camera needs to be opened beforehand.

 `-setImageOutputPath "<path>"` - Set image recording output path.
 Make sure you do not use special characters as they may be restricted for use by the operating system in folder names.
+If a path to a .zip file is specified, a zip archive will be created (or appended to).

 `-setImageOutputFormat "<format>"` - Set image recording output format.
 Format name should be provided: `tiff` or `png` or `bmp` or `jpeg` or `webp` or `pgm`.
 Cannot be altered while an image recording is going on.